 Dubai is a city determined to retain its heritage while racing at breakneck speed to embrace the 21st century.
-As a vibrant, international city, it encompasses all the good, bad and ugly of any large city.
+As a vibrant, international city, it encompasses all the good, bad and ugly of any sprawling modern metropolis.
 The experience of living and working in Dubai can be most enjoyable and a great adventure if expats leave themselves open to the experience and abide by a few simple rules.

-Here are some pros and cons of living in Dubai.
+Here are some of our pros and cons of living in Dubai.

 Cultural awareness in Dubai

 It's important to always remember that Dubai is an Arab emirate.
-While it's the most liberal of all the emirates, there are a few cultural restrictions of which expats must be aware.
+While it's the most liberal of all the emirates, there are a few cultural restrictions we'd encourage expats to take note of.
 The Islamic religion impacts every aspect of Muslims’ lives and they prioritise their life in this order: religion, family, country.
 The call to prayer occurs five times a day, Muslim women are respected and expats should be aware that some will not be comfortable in the presence of a man.

-+ PRO: Muslim country, but other religions tolerated
++ PRO: Islamic country, but other religions tolerated

-Although Dubai is an Islamic emirate, other religions are allowed to be practised (there is a church compound in Jebel Ali with Christian churches and a Sikh temple) but there is a strong warning that proselytising is not tolerated.
-Ramadan, the holy month, will mean shorter hours and lots of iftar parties in the evening after the fast is broken.
+Although Dubai is an Islamic emirate, other religions are allowed to be practised (there is a church compound in Jebel Ali with Christian churches and a Sikh temple), but there is a strong warning that proselytising is not tolerated.
+Ramadan, the holy month, will mean shorter hours and plenty of iftar parties in the evening after the fast is broken.

-- CON: Cultural adjustments needed when in a Muslim country
+- CON: Cultural adjustments needed when in an Islamic country

 The call to prayer five times a day can mean that non-Muslims may have to wait a bit to continue their business until Muslims return from prayer.
 During the holy month of Ramadan work slows to a crawl and most restaurants will be closed during the day or serve a limited menu.
 No alcohol will be served until the fast is broken at sunset.